Python Types Intro¶

 Those internal types in the square brackets are called "type parameters".

-is the type parameter passed to List
+In this case, str is the type parameter passed to list.

-, and each of the items in this list is a str
+That means: "the variable items is a list, and each of the items in this list is a str".

 By doing that, your editor can provide support even while processing items from the list: